Using Twitter To Market Your Business

 Brand Your Page:

-This is what separates the men from the boys, or the women from the girls to be PC.
-The biggest twitter bio faux pas is having no bio or having a cheesy hashtag-loaded bio that screams your a noob and not a professional.
-Remember, just like a tweet you only have 160 characters, so make them count.
-A nice blend of what you actually do, unique wording and a little bit of humor can go a long way to making your profile shine.
+This is what separates the men from the boys, or the women from the girls.
+The biggest twitter bio faux pas is having a bio or having a cheesy hashtag-loaded bio that screams you’re a noob and not a professional.
+Remember, just like a tweet you only have 280 characters, so make them count.
+A nice blend of what you actually do, unique wording, and a little bit of humor can go a long way to making your profile shine.

 It is ok to add a hashtag or 2 into your bio, but don’t overdo it.
 I have seen more than my share of profiles that have 5+ hashtags.
 It makes your profile hard to read and jarring, in my humble opinion it looks like you are trying to hard and don’t really understand the platform.